Section 755.141 | Joint recreation district operating on site of the United States Christopher Columbus Quincentenary Jubilee.

 (7) Accept and expend gifts, grants, devises, and bequests of money and property on behalf of the board of trustees and hold, use, and apply such gifts, grants, devises, and bequests according to the terms thereof.

-(2) The board of trustees may enter into a contract for a secured line of credit with a bank if the contract meets all of the following requirements:
+(2) The board of trustees may enter into a contract for a secured line of credit with a bank, savings and loan association, or savings bank if the contract meets all of the following requirements:

 (a) The term of the contract does not exceed one year, except that the contract may provide for the automatic renewal of the contract for up to four additional one-year periods.

-(b) The contract provides that the bank shall not commence a civil action against the board, any member of the board, or the county or the municipal corporation to recover the principal, interest, or any charges or other amounts that remain outstanding on the secured line of credit at the time of any default by the board.
+(b) The contract provides that the bank, savings and loan association, or savings bank shall not commence a civil action against the board, any member of the board, or the county or the municipal corporation to recover the principal, interest, or any charges or other amounts that remain outstanding on the secured line of credit at the time of any default by the board.

 (c) The contract provides that no assets other than those of the joint recreation district can be used to secure the line of credit.

 (d) The terms and conditions of the contract comply with all state and federal statutes and rules governing the extension of a secured line of credit.